RoshniRanaDS27/Python_for_Financial_Analysis_and_Election_results_Analysis/README.md

 > Useful information that users should know, even when skimming content.
 #
 # Repo Instructions
-Inside my local Git repository, created a folder for each Analysis by Python and name them PyBank and PyPoll.
+- Inside my local `Git` repository, created a folder for each Analysis by `Python` and name them `PyBank` and `PyPoll`.

-In each folder, have created, added the following content:
+### In each folder, have created, added the following content:

-A new file called main.py.
+- A new file called `main.py`.
 This will be the main script to run for each analysis.

-A Resources folder that contains the CSV files i have used.
-Made sure that my script has the correct path to the CSV file.
+- A `Resources` folder that contains the `CSV` files i have used.
+Assured that my `script` has the correct path to the `CSV` file.

-An analysis folder that contains text file that has the results from each analysis.
+- An `analysis` folder that contains text file that has the results from each analysis.

-Pushed these changes to GitHub profile by bash terminal.
+- Pushed these changes to `GitHub` profile by `bash terminal.`